jusbuckingham/kofa/README.md

 To get quick voter suggestions on upcoming and current elections.

 ## Summary
-I want to take my local ballot and use the app to make decisions on who to vote.
+I want to take my local ballot and use the app to make decisions on who to vote for.

 ## Target States:
 - California